Reusing Overtrained Language Models Saturates Scaling: Experiments

-\paragraph{Base model.} For the first-stage pretraining, we use the CommonCrawl portion of the Slimpajama-DC dataset~\cite{shen2023slimpajama}, containing 368B tokens in total.
-The models trained in this stage serve as base checkpoints for the second-stage bootstrapped pretraining experiments.
+\textbf{Base model.} For the first-stage pretraining, we use the CommonCrawl portion of the Slimpajama-DC dataset~\citep{shen2023slimpajama}, containing 368B tokens in total.
+The models trained in this stage serve as base checkpoints for the second-stage model reuse experiments.

-\paragraph{Continual Pretraining.} CPT refers to further training a pretrained model on a large dataset, typically billions of tokens, with the goal of improving performance on a new domain.
+\textbf{Continual Pretraining.} CPT refers to further training a pretrained model on a large dataset, typically billions of tokens, with the goal of improving performance on a new domain.
 We distinguish CPT from \emph{instruction tuning}, which typically trains with smaller datasets (millions of tokens or fewer), and is thus harder to analyze the scaling behavior.
-For our experiments, we perform CPT on the base model on two domain-specific datasets: \textbf{Code corpus:} Stack/StarCoder~\cite{li2023starcoder}; and \textbf{mathematics corpus:} OpenWebMath~\cite{paster2023openwebmath}.
+For our experiments, we perform CPT on the base model with two domain-specific datasets: \textbf{Code corpus:} Stack/StarCoder~\citep{li2023starcoder}; and \textbf{mathematics corpus:} OpenWebMath~\citep{paster2023openwebmath}.
 Unless otherwise noted, we adopt the same optimizer and learning rate configurations as the first-stage pretraining.

-\paragraph{Model growth.} Model growth refers to increasing model capacity by adding new layers and/or expanding hidden dimensions, thereby increasing the number of trainable parameters.
+\textbf{Model growth.} Model growth refers to increasing model capacity by adding new layers and/or expanding hidden dimensions, thereby increasing the number of trainable parameters.
 This strategy aims to leverage the representations learned during first-stage training, allowing the larger model to accelerate learning in the second stage.
-We investigate two model growth techniques shown to be the most effective (in terms of adding new parameters in the width and depth directions) in prior work~\cite{du2024stacking} (see also Appendix \ref{app:mg} for more details):
+We investigate two model growth techniques shown to be the most effective (in terms of adding new parameters in the width and depth directions) in prior work~\citep{du2024stacking} (see also Appendix \ref{app:mg} for more details):

-\begin{itemize}[leftmargin=*] \item \textbf{Width expansion:} Add new neurons to each layer while using \emph{function-preserving initialization} (FPI), ensuring that the expanded model initially reproduces the behavior of the smaller model \cite{chen2021bert2bert,du2024stacking}. \item \textbf{Depth-wise stacking:} Add new layers to the top of the transformer by copying existing layer weights, thereby extending model depth \cite{chen2021bert2bert,du2024stacking} . \end{itemize} After performing this procedure, the larger models are trained on the same dataset as the base model.
-For both bootstrapped pretraining scenarios in consideration, the validation loss is evaluated on a held-out set from the second-stage dataset.
-We illustrate the whole framework in Figure~\ref{fig:method}.
+\begin{itemize}[leftmargin=*] \item \textbf{Width expansion (exp):} Add new neurons to each layer while using \emph{function-preserving initialization} (FPI), ensuring that the expanded model initially reproduces the behavior of the smaller model. \item \textbf{Depth-wise stacking (stk):} Add new layers to the top of the existing one by direct copying, thereby extending model depth. \end{itemize}